spencertipping/tau/doc/sigma-containers.md

 As mentioned in [σ search](sigma-search.md), containers -- i.e. data structures -- follow some conventions to simplify interfacing with other components.
 The set of operators depends on the structure.

-**TODO:** place keys ahead of signals, so signals are not interpreted literally; otherwise they will conflict with signals-as-flow-control

 ## Queues (`@<`, `@>`, and `@=`)
+**NOTE:** for transparent FIFO queues, use the `Q` prefix. `@` means there is a visible interface that allows you to schedule and clear elements.

-FIFO queues are either passthrough or gated.
-Passthrough queues don't have a visible interface; they're just 1:1 against their inputs.
-Gated queues can be cleared and await advancement signals to emit elements.
+Queues can be cleared and await advancement signals to emit elements.
 They often reorder their elements, e.g. by priority.
 The API works like this:

 ```
 x → q     ⇒ x|q     # enqueue element